 Linköping University has always worked with innovation in education and research.
 In 1980 the newly formed Department of Thematic Studies adopted an approach that was new in Sweden.
 Research was organised in interdisciplinary themes, such as Technology and Social Change or Water and Environmental Studies.
 Scientists worked across boundaries to solve complex problems.
 LiU was also first in Sweden to introduce graduate research schools for the different themes.
 The model later spread to other parts of the university and became a national success.

 The new Faculty of Health Sciences (Hälsouniversitetet), formed in 1986, combined governmentally and regionally funded education.
 It introduced a radically changed methodology, being the first in Sweden to use problem-based learning, PBL.
-Furthermore, LiU became the first university in the world to allow students at educational departments to treat actual patients.
+Later, LiU became the first university in the world to allow students from different health sciences programmes to treat actual patients on a student-managed training ward.

 Expansion to Norrköping – and Stockholm